TheRealAnonymous008/quartz/content/__meta/The Antilibrary.md

 # Future Readings
 * [Geometric Deep Learning](https://geometricdeeplearning.com/blogs/)
 * [Alex Sludd](https://alexsludds.github.io) - includes Silicon Photonics, running Neural Networks through light meshes.
-* [The Stacks Project](https://stacks.math.columbia.edu) - an open source resource for Algebraic Geometry.
-* [Nlab](https://ncatlab.org/nlab/show/HomePage) - wiki on mathematics, physics, and philosophy (from a pure math perspective)
 * [Blit](https://en.wikipedia.org/wiki/BLIT_(short_story)) - an interesting premise for a story.
 Will have to check it and relate it to Infohazards.

 * Fundamentals of __ Game Design Series by Ernest Adams  [here](https://annas-archive.org/search?q=fundamentals+of+game+design)